Ron Howard on decisions, discipline and timing at the NAMA Show

 Ron Howard’s keynote at the NAMA Show centered on the decisions that shaped his career — from finding meaningful work to building collaborative teams and knowing when to take the leap.

-For Howard, his love of storytelling, he said, has sustained his career across decades of change.
-From early acting roles to directing and producing, and even during transitions and periods of uncertainty, Howard emphasized that a genuine connection to the work carried him through.
+Howard, who began acting at age four, has spoken about how his love of storytelling has sustained his career across decades of change.
+From early acting roles to directing and producing, Howard emphasized that a genuine connection to the work carried him through.

 The 2026 NAMA Show continues in Los Angeles through Friday, April 24.